jonathan-sitterley/mean-hello-world/README.md

     - From the Angular directory, execute "npm install bootstrap@5.3.0"
     - Add CSS and JS to angular.json file
     - Implement classes on buttons, text, links, and tables
+    - Implement navigation bar
+4. Backend logging
+    - Install Winston with "npm install winston"
+    - Create loggingService.js to configure Winston logging
+        - Import new service into each Express module
+    - Create batch file to store log level environment variable
+        - Add batch file to .gitignore (env.template.bat can be used as a template to create a env.bat for the users environment)
+    - Add log files to Winston configuration
+        - Add log files to .gitignore
+    - Add exception and rejection handlers to Winston with log export files

 ## Usage

 1. Complete all of the installation and setup steps
+2. Set environment variables
+    - From command prompt, navigate to mean directory, then execute "env.bat"
-2. Start server locally
+3. Start server locally
     - From command prompt, navigate to mean directory, then execute "node index.js"
     - To include debug logging execute "set DEBUG=express:* & node index.js"
-3. Serve Angular in development mode
+4. Serve Angular in development mode
     - From command prompt, navigate to angular directory, then execute "ng serve --proxy-config proxy.conf.json"
-4. Connect to MongoDB on developer system
+5. Connect to MongoDB on developer system
     - From command prompt, run "mongosh"
-5. Run Express server and Angular production build locally
+6. Run Express server and Angular production build locally
     - Once it has been configured, only the server will need to be started by running "node index.js" from the server directory

 ## Credits